evalieungh/FATES_INCLINE/src/test_nrec_modified_surfacedata.md

 FAIL.
 In the GUI the run builds and runs "successfully" but there is no output and no logs in the case run directory.

+I ran a 1-year test with ALP3 with default LSP data, and it ran fine and produced output.
+So it seems unproblematic to have Hui's modified files in resources/model/components/cdeps/datm/cime_config/.
+Maybe the problem is the surface data file since the modified-surfacedata-only and COSMO-forcing tests both seemed to fail the same way.

 ### Second, run a longer test simulation for ALP4